 - Supervisor: Professor Gordon L. Clark;

-- Member: Transformations: Economy, Society and Place research cluster;
+- Member: Economy and Society: Transformations and Justice research cluster;